 - Forgery, among others.

 A more specific example would include the prosecution of criminals who utilize the Internet to distribute illegal or federally-scheduled substances.
-The legal system would use cyber laws to prosecute those intent on breaking the law.
+The legal system would use cyber laws to prosecute that intent on breaking the law.
 In the business realm, cyber legislation seeks to protect companies and organizations from unlawful access or the theft of valuable intellectual property.

 Additionally, cyber crimes can also include digital harassment or stalking.

 Graduates who hold a degree in cybersecurity are professionally prepared as they traverse a comprehensive, well-rounded curriculum delving deeply into the available, cutting-edge techniques available to protect data and information in the varied yet complicated realms of government, businesses, and even individuals.
-Cybersecurity professionals are fast-becoming one of the most in-demand and important careers across all sectors – due to the exponentially expanding need for information security.
+Cybersecurity professionals are fast becoming one of the most in-demand and important careers across all sectors – due to the exponentially expanding need for information security.

 Cyber security jobs require professionals to be analytically adept, with stellar communication skills and the ability to apply critical thinking techniques against a backdrop of businesses, organizations, government entities, and the legal system.